gabeklein/expressive-mvc/README.md

 ### Automatic subscription

-Instances of `.use()` can figure out what to subscribe to automatically.
-They do it by spying on what's **accessed on the initial render** of any given component they're hooked into.
+Instances of `use()` can figure out what to subscribe to automatically.
+They do it by spying on what's **accessed on the initial render** of a component they hook into.

 **NOTE**: This does mean that it's generally recommended to always destructure.
 If a property is not accessed every render (within an `if` statement or ternary), it may not be detected!

 ### Explicit subscription

-There are a number of [helper methods](#subscription-api) you can call to specify which properties you wish to watch.
+There are a number of helper methods you can call to specify which properties you wish to watch. <br/>
+Check them out in [Subscription API](#subscription-api) section.

 <br/>